 However, buying a graphics card with a GeForce GTX or RTX designation from Nvidia is simply the beginning of the fight.

-You will need to make sure that the drivers for the device are always up to date if you want your games to function at the highest potential settings.
+You will need to ensure that the device drivers are always up to date if you want your games to function at the highest potential settings.

-Nvidia’s driver software is updated on a regular basis, and these upgrades may make the difference between a game that performs well and a game that runs very well.
+Nvidia’s driver software is updated regularly, and these upgrades may make the difference between a game that performs well and a game that runs very well.

 If you are fortunate enough to have the appropriate software, upgrading your Nvidia drivers is an exceedingly straightforward process.